It’s Danganronpa: Trigger Happy Havoc as an anime! Except you’re looking at a watered down version of the visual novel. Why do we need this again?

 So that was Danganronpa: Trigger Happy Havoc – The Animation.
 It’s…. ehhhhhh… hehhhhh…

 This anime adaptation is okay.
 Just… okay.
 The main reason I say that is because the faster pacing, meaning a lot of character interactions get left out.
+A LOT.
 One of the problems that is prevalent in the Danganronpa series is that most of the characters you get to know will get killed off pretty quickly, so the best way to get to know them better is to spend your free time in the games to unlock new conversations.
 In this anime adaptation, this is a lot more noticeable and therefore many of the character portrayals fell flat.

 The characters themselves are fine.
 But when you have to work with so many in just 13 episodes, of course there’s going to be very little time to get to know each one.
 So ultimately, the survivors of the School Life of Mutual Killing and Monokuma are going to get the most screentime.
 And because of the repetitive nature of the plot, the whole premise of a killing game gets tired out pretty quickly.
 It’s a lot more tolerable when you, as Makoto Naegi, are doing the investigations and the debating.

-The artwork is pretty good, keeping true to the look and feel of the visual novels.
+The art is pretty good, keeping true to the look and feel of the visual novels.
 The animations are lacking and you can tell the animators are trying to replicate the look and tone of the visual novels, but haven’t quite made it to that point.
 As a result, the class trial episodes have a lot of slow-moving panning shots.
 In the visual novels, there’s a lot more energy, bright colors and style to the animations, despite the character portraits themselves remaining mostly static and changing to different expressions every now and then.

 The English dub cast is okay, though some of the actors sound like they’re straining their voices to achieve a specific voice, which may come off as unnatural and even hard to understand at times.
 So I preferred the dub cast of the visual novel.